microsoft/fast/sites/website/src/docs/advanced/dependency-injection.md

 }
 ```

 Now that we have our service defined, let's add it as a dependency to our application `App` class.
-Note the use of the `ContextDecorator` injected into the contructor as `@MyServiceConfig`.
+Note the use of the `ContextDecorator` injected into the constructor as `@MyServiceConfig`.
 This will attach it to the instance with the same name.

 ```ts
 export class App implements AppConfig {